jonlpersson/ed-latimore/site/_posts/2022-08-19-mastic-gum-review.md

 At this period of human history, oral hygiene was not nearly as developed as it is today.
 Mastic gum was used as a toothpaste because the natural resin has a pine-like aroma and flavor and is also antibacterial and antiviral.

-The word mastic originates from the Greek word "mastichein," meaning "to gnash the teeth."
-If you want a high-level word to add to your vocabulary, "masticate" is another word for "chewing."
+The word mastic originates from the Greek word “mastichein,” meaning “to gnash the teeth.”
+If you want a high-level word to add to your vocabulary, “masticate” is another word for “chewing.”

-The Greeks didn't know about the antimicrobial activity of this aromatic resin they were chewing (at least not how we understand it now), but its use has persisted for almost three millennia because it works.
+The Greeks didn’t know about the antimicrobial activity of this aromatic resin they were chewing (at least not how we understand it now), but its use has persisted for almost three millennia because it works.

 Today, mastic gum is taken as either a power, a capsule, or the old-fashioned way, as chewing gum.
-I don't understand why anyone would opt to take just the powder or capsule because doing so causes you to miss out on the added benefits of chewing the tough gum but to each their own.
+I don’t understand why anyone would opt to take just the powder or capsule because doing so causes you to miss out on the added benefits of chewing the tough gum but to each their own.

 Mastic gum is also referred to as Pistacia lentiscus or Chios mastiha.
 It’s a natural source with antioxidants and anti-inflammatory properties.
 Currently, mastic gum is most popular for its jawline-building power but several studies have found it has benefits for digestive health.<sup>[1](#fn:1){: .footnote rel="footnote"}</sup> For example, mastic gum supplements help to kill the helicobacter pylori bacteria which causes stomach ulcers.